tomyRomero/artifyme/README.md

 Please place close attention to the env examples for the frontend as well as the application properties example for the backend (found in src/main/resources/).
 Ensure you have set the proper variables before starting the application or you will experience errors.

+**SQL SERVER and AWS S3**
+SQL Server Setup:
+1. Download and Install SQL Server
+2. Install SQL Server Management Studio (SSMS) or Azure Data Studio
+3. Configure SQL Server:
+	•	Open SQL Server Management Studio / Azure Data.
+	•	Connect to your local SQL Server instance (usually localhost or .\SQLEXPRESS).
+	•	Create a new database if one does not already exist for your application.
+4. Configure Connection String and AWS Settings:
+  - Make sure you have an S3 bucket ready
+  - Make sure you have your database conncection string ready
+5. App.settings.json
+  - I will be inlcuding a boilerplate app.settings.json file for you to input your connection and S3 keys.

 **Frontend:**
 1. Navigate to the project directory: `cd frontend`
 2. Install dependencies: `npm install`